Toxic Flow: The Addictive, Exhausting Reality of Multi-Agent Coding

 Multi-agent AI coding tools promise to reduce developer toil.
 In many cases, they deliver on that promise — for well-structured, clearly scoped tasks with appropriate orchestration patterns and bounded execution.

 But the same tools, used without deliberate pacing, produce a new kind of toil that is harder to recognise because it feels like productivity.
 The output volume is real.
 The code is being written.
 The tests are passing.
 The developer is absorbed, focused, and engaged.
 Every visible signal says “this is working.”
-The invisible signals — cognitive fatigue, declining review quality, accumulating approval debt, eroding ability to code without assistance — are deferred costs that arrive later, as bugs in production, as burnout in the third month, as the senior engineer who quietly stops using the tools because they “don’t feel right.”
+The invisible signals — cognitive fatigue, declining review quality, accumulating approval debt, measurable skill atrophy16, and the growing comprehension debt19 as your mental model of the codebase hollows out — are deferred costs that arrive later, as bugs in production, as burnout in the third month, as the senior engineer who quietly stops using the tools because they “don’t feel right.”

 Toxic flow is that deferred cost wearing a flow-state disguise.
 Naming it is the first step toward designing against it.